whintzen/W9_HW_CommandLineReadme/ExampleREADME.md

 ## Description

-It is important to have a quality README with information about the app--what is the app for, how to use the app,
+This project is about generating a README file dynamically

 ## Table of Contents